Pre Agenda

 10:05 – 10:30

-What will be the impact of data optimisation and AI on Energy Transition by 2030?
+What will be the impact of digital transformation and AI on major energy assets by 2030?

 Meeting session 9